How Long Does It Take to Get Dental Implants?

 Step 1: Dental Examination

-Step 2: Dental Implant Surgery
+Step 2: Dental Implant Placement

-During the dental implant surgery phase, we fix titanium implants to the jawbone.
+During the dental implant surgery phase, we fix titanium dental implants to the jawbone.
 These implants will act as root replacements.
 Sometimes, in the case of full-arch, same-day procedures, we will affix the teeth with titanium screws into the implants.
 But, with regular – or single-tooth – solutions, this step is done after the healing stage.

 Step 3: Healing